Svaty: Svaty 6 (2012)

 The story takes place six months after the events described in Svaty 5.
 In season 6, the plot covers almost the entire year, from March until the New Year.
 During this time in the life of the main characters a lot happens.
 The grandparents continue to re-educate the negligent twins and help solve problems to Genet.
 Olga Nikolaevna and Alexander Berkovich officially formulate their relations and marry.
 Ivan Budko takes up business, saves the country from bureaucracy, goes to work, is poisoned with mushrooms and celebrates an anniversary.
 Zhenya finishes school, goes to college to become a famous and meets her love of her life, an artist also named Zhenya.
 Zhenya's best friend and Alexander Berkovich's daughter, Katya Berkovich finds her true love Luaha and starts college along with Zhenya and starts off into many adventures.
 Nikita and Vika, Zhenya's younger twin siblings, start to become more mature but still causing mischief and having fun still.
 Larissa gives birth to a girl, and Mitya becomes a father for the third time (he already has two sons, an adult son Andrei from his first marriage, who lives separately, and a young Artem, their son and Larissa).
 The Budko family remains without a roof over their heads, and the mother-in-law goes to live at Bukhankin's.
 In-laws go to Euro-2012, a cruise along the Volga, a hike along the Carpathians, where they celebrate the New Year.

 Svaty 7 (2021)

 The granddaughter Zhenya has grown up and is about to marry a British man (Jack), and the restless grandparents want to help her make the right choice.
-This time the family are in their repertoire: a vacation in Belarus will result in a loud international scandal, a harmless trip to Georgia will turn into a series of incredible events, and even a trip to the 19th century will become family troubles.
+A vacation in Belarus will result in an international scandal, a harmless trip to Georgia will turn into a series of incredible events, and even a trip to the 19th century will become family troubles.